COAST-Lab/Open-Water-Level/Firmware/Getting_Started with Cell-Enabled Water Level Sensing.md

 ## Practice water level sensor full code (Boron and Adalogger)
 This section will allow you to practice using water level sensor code and working with the Boron and Adalogger devices.

 1. Wiring Connection between Boron/Adalogger stack and water level sensor: The water level sensor's AN pin will connect to the A1 pin of the Boron.
 Ground the water level sensor by connecting GND to GND on the Boron and connect to power by connecting +5 to 3v3 on the Boron.
-Example [here.](https://github.com/COAST-Lab/Open-Water-Level/blob/main/Firmware/Sensor%20How-To%20Images/MAX.jpg) **NEED TO UPDATE PHOTO LINK**
+Example [here.](https://github.com/COAST-Lab/Open-Water-Level/blob/main/Firmware/Sensor%20How-To%20Images/MAX.jpg) **NEED TO UPDATE PHOTO**
 2. On the GitHub repository, go to 'Firmware' -> 'SLR_Boron_Maxbotix_MB7092_cm' -> 'src' -> 'SLR_Boron_Maxbotix_MB7092_cm.cpp' (or follow [this link](https://github.com/COAST-Lab/Open-Water-Level/blob/main/Firmware/SLR_Boron_Maxbotix_MB7092_cm/src/SLR_Boron_Maxbotix_MB7092_cm.cpp)).
 3. Copy all the code on this page after line 13 (i.e. lines 14 onward).
 4. In Particle Workbench, create a new project (I named mine BAdaFull).